 Before You Surrender, Remember…

 There are many people in the Valley looking for a new pet just like yours.
-Before bringing your pet to a shelter, see if you can find another family who may be interested in giving your pet a new home.
+Before considering surrendering your pet a shelter, see if you can find another family who may be interested in giving your pet a new home.

 Below Are A Few Tips To Help You Re-Home Your Pet:

 - Give yourself time to re-home your pet.
 It can often take weeks or even months to find a new home.

 - Increase your pet’s adoptability.
 Make sure it’s spayed/neutered, groomed, and up-to-date on its vaccinations.

 - Tell your friends, family and co-workers.
 Ask them to spread the word!
 You never know who may be looking for a new companion.

 - Check with local rescue groups.
 Whether you have a dog or cat or an exotic animal, there are many rescue groups in our area who may be able to accept your pet.
 You can find most of these groups online through a web search or on Facebook.

 - NEVER ABANDON YOUR ANIMAL.
 If you’re unable to re-home your pet, the Arizona Humane Society will accept owner surrendered pets by appointment.